- How does a parent, caregiver, or educator know what is typical, healthy childhood sexual development and behavior?

-What are normal childhood curiosity-related activities, and what are warning signs of abuse or trauma?
+What are typical childhood curiosity-related activities, and what are warning signs of abuse or trauma?

 What do children need to learn to develop into sexually healthy adults, and at what ages do we teach them?

 These are some of the questions that caring adults grapple with as they seek to guide children along their path through sexual stages during puberty on their way to adulthood.
 The answers to these questions have not been easy to find.
-When my colleagues across the country told me that they need a tool to share with parents and educators that outlines healthy sexual development during childhood, I took on the challenge of gathering and organizing the information to create such a tool.
+When my colleagues across the country told me that they need a tool to share with parents and educators that outlines healthy childhood sexual development, I took on the challenge of gathering and organizing the information to create such a tool.

 As I searched for information on the topic of typical sexual development stages in childhood, I learned that finding information on this topic is challenging.
 Since most adults want to believe that children are asexual and innocent, it has been difficult for researchers to study healthy childhood sexuality.
 Parents and organizations that work with children have not been willing to give permission for children to participate in studies.
 Therefore, most of the research on childhood sexuality is based on children who have experienced child abuse.
 The resulting information is slanted toward describing child sexual behaviors that are alarming rather than behaviors that are normal.